avinson/slack-etiquette-bot/README.md

 ### Initial Message

-The bot initially messages a user with the following, send reminders every day and finally begins first privately and then publicly (in the channel where the abuse occurs) shaming the user for abuse:
+The bot initially messages a user with the following, sends a reminder every 30 days and finally begins first privately and then publicly (in the channel where the abuse occurs) shaming the user for abuse.

+---

 :wave: I'm your friendly slack etiquette bot.
 Since you used `@here` or `@channel` in a channel with more than 20 members, I'm passing along some guidelines here: https://get.slack.help/hc/en-us/articles/202009646-Notify-a-channel-or-workspace